ES7/Computer-Vision/README.md

 # Aruco-Placement-Section
-ID detector :- It will detect the IDs of all four aruco markers.
+ID detector.py :- It will detect the IDs of all four aruco markers.

 Atulya :- Here first I have imported all the necessary libraries and images, then I have made a list of aruco markers and its ids,